cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/FewerCelsius.md

 ---
 section: Katherine
-displayTitle: Quest
+displayTitle: Quest For A Few Fewer Celsius
-uriTitle: Quest
+uriTitle: a-few-fewer-celcius
 ---

-Quest For A Few Fewer Celsius

 The sky was once so cold at night,
 To nip the desert heat that bites,